-ORDERED by Commissioner Betty Easley, as Prehearing Officer, that the proprietary confidential business information discussed above in Document No. 11052-91 shall be afforded confidential treatment.
+ORDERED by Commissioner Betty Easley, as Prehearing Officer, that the proprietary confidential business information discussed above in Document No. 11738-91 shall be afforded confidential treatment.
 It is further

-ORDERED that we deny Peoples Gas System's request as it relates to line 21 of the Open Access Report.
-It is further asley
+ORDERED that we deny Peoples Gas Systems' request as it relates to line 16 of Schedule A-9 and as it relates to lines 21-22 of the Open Access Report.
+It is further

-ORDERED that the proprietary confidential business information discussed above shall be afforded confidential treatment until May 6, 1993.
+ORDERED that the proprietary confidential business information discussed above shall be afforded confidential treatment until May 25, 1993.

-By ORDER of Commissioner Betty Easley, as Prehearing Officer, this 7th day of MAY, 1992.
+By ORDER of Commissioner Betty Easley, as Prehearing Officer, this 7th day of MAY , 1992.

-BETTY EASLEY, Commissioner and Prehearing Officer
+BETTY FASLEY, Commissioner and Prehearing Officer